-NKorea official: Kim rethinking US talks, launch moratorium
+NKorean official: Kim rethinking US talks, launch moratorium

 - Flipping off cop is free speech, court says

+Pompeo said the U.S. expects Kim to live up to his promise to Trump to maintain the moratorium on missile launches and nuclear tests.

+“In Hanoi, on multiple occasions, he spoke directly to the president and made a commitment that he would not resume nuclear testing nor would he resume missile testing,” Pompeo said.
+“So that’s Chairman Kim’s word.
+We have every expectation he will live up to that commitment.”

-“Personal relations between the two supreme leaders are still good and the chemistry is mysteriously wonderful,” she added.
+Despite the tensions, Choe said personal relations between the two leaders are still good “and the chemistry is mysteriously wonderful.”

 She said it was entirely up to Kim whether to continue the launch and test moratorium, and said she expects he will “clarify his position” within a short period of time.